Blog Layout

 As President Biden Pardons the Thanksgiving Turkeys, His Cannabis Clemency Legacy Could Use Some Extra Gravy

 Washington D.C., Nov.
-21st — Ahead of the annual Thanksgiving tradition of the president pardoning turkeys on Monday, Last Prisoner Project (LPP) calls on President Biden to #PardonPeopleNotPoultry and free the thousands still incarcerated for cannabis-related offenses that are now legal in many states.
-Earlier this week, we joined a chorus of advocates and over 50 Congressmembers in sending a letter calling on President Biden to grant clemency so families can be reunited for the holidays.
+25th — Today, President Biden continued the annual White House Thanksgiving tradition of pardoning turkeys, and while "Peaches" and "Blossom" may now be free, Last Prisoner Project (LPP) calls on Biden to #PardonPeopleNotPoultry and free the thousands still incarcerated for cannabis-related offenses that are now legal in many states.
+Earlier last week, we joined a chorus of advocates and over 50 Congressmembers in sending a letter calling on President Biden to grant clemency so families can be reunited for the holidays.

 In a press conference on the capitol steps announcing the letter, LPP Director of Strategic Initiatives, Jason Ortiz, said, “Sadly, as of today, President Biden has given freedom to more turkeys than he has to people [incarcerated for cannabis].
 This is a gross injustice and an injustice that President Biden can correct with a stroke of a pen.”